Goals

 $ git pull code-mirror lab1-starter

-Your repo should be on the dev
+Your repo should now be on the dev

-branch and there is a new subfolder named lab1
+branch and has a subfolder named lab1

 containing the lab starter files.